Skip to main content

 Winter panorama of Budapest

 The School on Disordered media (2025 January 20-24) will be held at the main lecture hall of Rényi Institute, Budapest, Hungary.
 The school is part of the Semester on Probability and Statistical Physics hosted by Erdős Center.
-MSc students, PhD students and postdocs are welcome to apply (for further instructions, see below).
 The programme of the school consists of five minicourses given by distinguished researchers of the field, short presentations by participants of the school and an open problem session.
 Note that one week after the school, a Workshop on Disordered Media will also be held at Rényi Institute / Erdős Center.

 Minicourses: